-Total management fee recognized is included as part of professional fees in profit or loss (Note 10).
+Total management fee recognized is included as part of Professional fees under Operating expenses in the statement of total comprehensive income (Note 10).
 Invoices for management fee carry a 30-day term, interest-free and without any collateral.

 Compensation of Key Management Personnel